Mental health discrimination in the travel insurance industry is widespread, according to an investigation.

 Industrial relations advocate Miles Heffernan from Discrimination Claims praised the Commission’s work.

-“Not all mental health conditions are the same, and insurance companies need to realise this, and not be so lazy with blanket discriminatory bans.
+“Additionally, not all mental health conditions are the same, and insurance companies need to not be so lazy with blanket discriminatory bans.”

 To connect with us, please follow us on